eXascaleInfolab/PyExPool/README.md

 - onstart/ondone callbacks, ondone is called only on successful completion (not termination) for both Jobs and Tasks (group of jobs)
 - stdout/err output, which can be redirected to any custom file or PIPE
 - custom parameters for each Job and embracing Task besides the name/id

 Implemented as a *single-file module* to be *easily included into your project and customized as a part of your distribution* (like in [PyCaBeM](//github.com/XI-lab/PyCABeM)), not as a separate library.
 The main purpose of this single-file module is the **asynchronous execution of modules and external executables**.
-In case asynchronious execution of the Python functions is required and usage of external dependences is not a problem, then more handy and straightforward approach is to use [Pebble](https://pypi.python.org/pypi/Pebble) library.
+In case asynchronous execution of the Python functions is required and usage of external dependences is not a problem, then more handy and straightforward approach is to use [Pebble](https://pypi.python.org/pypi/Pebble) library.

 \author: (c) Artem Lutov <artem@exascale.info>
 \organizations: [eXascale Infolab](http://exascale.info/), [Lumais](http://www.lumais.com/), [ScienceWise](http://sciencewise.info/)